you just need to get your OBC certificate corrected and need to inform the CAT helpdesk about this error.

 How to prepare for CAT 2025 - How to prepare for CAT is one of the most commonly asked questions by fresh graduates or working professionals.
-CAT is one of the toughest MBA entrance exams in which few students are able to make their way through IIMs.
-To ace this CAT 2025 for MBA admission, Careers360 brings you the CAT preparation tips for beginners.
-All CAT aspirants must run through these CAT 2025 preparation tips for beginners to crack CAT exam with an excellent percentile.
+CAT is one of the toughest MBA entrance exams in which few students can make their way through the IIMs.
+To ace the CAT 2025 for MBA admission, Careers360 brings you the CAT preparation tips for beginners.
+All CAT aspirants must run through these CAT 2025 preparation tips for beginners to crack the CAT exam with an excellent percentile.

 For beginners preparing for the CAT, start by understanding the exam pattern and syllabus thoroughly.
-Focus on building a strong foundation in all sections: Verbal Ability, Data Interpretation, Logical Reasoning , and Quantitative Ability.
+Focus on building a strong foundation in all sections: Verbal Ability, Reading Comprehension, Data Interpretation, Logical Reasoning, and Quantitative Ability.
 Create a consistent study schedule, dedicating specific time slots for each section.
 Let us understand a few CAT preparation tips for beginners.

-Understand the exam format: Familiarize yourself with the structure, sections, and types of questions asked in the CAT exam.
+Understand the exam format: Familiarise yourself with the structure, sections, and types of questions asked in the CAT exam.
 Knowing the format will help you tailor your preparation effectively.

 Plan your CAT exam preparation: Create a detailed study plan that covers all sections of the exam.
 Allocate sufficient time for learning concepts, practising problems, and revising regularly.